michaelstivala/omnipay-etherscan/README.md

 $gateway->initialize([
     'api_key' => '...',
-    'network' => 'main' // kovan can also be used
+    'network' => 'main' // kovan or ropsten can also be used ]);
-]);
 ```